DavidGhedini/JRI-Docs/docs/wizard.rst

 .. note::
     The JRI application is not deployed at this point.
 You need to Start Tomcat in order to deploy it.
-Do so before any further operations as it is required in order to write configuration files, etc...
+Do so before any further operations as it is required to write configuration files, etc...

 About Haveged